-Until 2005 SEO started with finding the keywords that will get you a lot of visitors for as little effort as possible, then getting a lot of links with that keyword pointing to your site.
+Until 2005 SEO started with finding the keywords that will get you a lot of local visitors for as little effort as possible, then getting a lot of links with that keyword pointing to your site.
 This worked because ranking in Google was largely governed by PageRank, based on the research by Sergey Brin and Larry Page.
 You can imagine the PageRank algorithm as a cat in front of a touchscreen.
 Assume that the cat can identify links on a website (has a cute browser plugin that puts a dancing mouse over every link), and she will randomly click on a link.
 PageRank is basically the chance of this stochastically clicking cat of arriving to your website.
 To make sure the cat does not arrive into a dead end page, where there are no external link, each time she visits a site there is chance that she will get bored and jumps to a new, random page.
 This will lead to two things: the cat might arrive back to the original page within a few hours and you will get a totally scratched display.

 What did the SEO guys do to exploit this system?
 They created link farms and other very low quality pages with the sole purpose of manipulating PageRank.
 Others simply brought links on pages with high(er) PageRank.
 Now the bright minds working at Google realized that user don’t want to find the sites with the most cash behind them (to buy links and pay for linkfarms) or with the smartest SEO guys.
 Users wanted the most relevant content for their search.
 Someone searching for “city council Southampton” might not want to arrive to a page selling cheap Viagra, even if the said city had no such money to compete with the “smart” ecommerce sites.